arnimattr/untis-api-client/README.md

 ## About

-A Client for accessing the [WebUntis](https://untis.com) API as documented [here](https://untis-sr.ch/wp-content/uploads/2019/11/2018-09-20-WebUntis_JSON_RPC_API.pdf).
+A client for accessing the [WebUntis](https://untis.com) API as documented [here](https://untis-sr.ch/wp-content/uploads/2019/11/2018-09-20-WebUntis_JSON_RPC_API.pdf).

-I know that there are other libraries for accessing the API like [SchoolUtils'](https://github.com/SchoolUtils/WebUntis), but I wanted to create a client that is written in TypeScript, properly structured and well documented.
-For more info, read the [implementation details](#implementation-details) and please let me know if you know anything about the WebUntis API that I don't!
+As described in the [implementation details](#implementation-details), this client only uses the public API.
+If you need to use the internal API, check out [this library](https://github.com/SchoolUtils/WebUntis) instead.

 ## Usage